HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment-2/assignment2-instructions.md

 Remember!
 Your job is to use the text in this conversation, please come up with a document following the schema (at the bottom) which contains sections described below.
 Wrap [[key terms]] in double brackets to create wiki style links

+DO NOT MAKE THINGS UP!
+If you do not have enough information to complete your task, just put `MORE INFORMATION NEEDED` in that section and then ask the human to provide the necessary information.